ReichtumQian/Notes-Math/ComplexAnalysis/slides/complex-number-function.md

 ---

-## C-R Equation doesn's Sufficiently Imply Differentiability
+## C-R Equation doesn't Sufficiently Imply Differentiability

 Prove $f(z)$ satisifies Cauchy-Riemann equation, but is not differentiable at the origin.